voliullah/TestAutomationTaskByBW/README.md

 - The tests are independent and do not rely on shared state.
 - After execution, results and logs can be found in the Reports folder.
+- An HTML Report of the execution could be found at 'https://github.com/voliullah/TestAutomationTaskByBW/blob/main/Html_Report/index.html'